Innovation, research and development grants

-Your project will only quality for R&D tax relief if it seeks to achieve an overall advance in science or technology - not just in your company's own knowledge or experience.
+Your project will only qualify for R&D tax relief if it seeks to achieve an overall advance in science or technology - not just in your company's own knowledge or experience.
 The project must relate to your company's existing or intended trade and, if you're claiming as a small and medium-sized enterprise (SME), you must own any intellectual property that might arise from the project.

 Who can claim R&D tax relief?

-Both SMEs and larger companies can claim under the R&D tax relief scheme, if they are liable for corporation tax.
+Both SMEs and larger companies can claim under the R&D tax relief scheme if they are liable for corporation tax.

 There are strict rules covering what counts as expenditure for tax purposes and you should not assume that your intended activity will qualify for tax allowances or relief.